The classic series of Doctor Who, has never had an actual Xmas episode special. Unlike, it’s nu-Who counterpart’s yearly turn.

-Sadly, most of The Daleks’ Master Plan is MIA (including part 7), due to the Beeb’s culture of taping over the mastertapes.
+Sadly, most of The Daleks’ Master Plan is missing (including part 7).
+Due to the Beeb’s 60’s practice, of taping over the original mastertapes.
 Hope springs eternal though, that export copies might turn up from some far flung exotic TV studio – one day.

 Master Plan main Dalek plotline.

 The Doctor (Hartnell), Steven (Peter Purves) and temporary companion – Sarah (Jean Marsh), take a brief rest-bite from fighting the Daleks.
-To travel back to Earth, England – and visit a 1960s Liverpudlian police station, where they are mistaken for special branch – “G Division”.
+To travel back to Earth, England – and visit a 1960s Liverpudlian police station.
+Here they are mistaken for special branch – “G Division”.
 The trio then travel to a 1920’s American ‘silent’ film-set.
-Where they meet a pre-fame Bing Crosby and Steven doubles as an impromptu stuntman.
+Where they meet a pre-fame Bing Crosby – and Steven doubles as an impromptu stuntman.

-The 25-minute adventure ends with the trio making a toast inside the Tardis.
-The Doctor then “breaks the fourth wall”; by directly addressing the audience and wishing them/us a ‘Happy Christmas’.
+The 25-minute adventure, ends with the trio making a drink’s toast inside the Tardis.
+The Doctor then “breaks the fourth wall”; by directly addressing the audience and wishing them a ‘Happy Christmas’.

 “The Feast Of Steven” was added to The Daleks’ Master Plan as an after-thought.
-It was hastily written by The Daleks’ Master Plan director Douglas Camfield and was meant to be a direct cross-over special, with Z-Cars characters (a popular Liverpool based 60s copshow).
-However, this was abandoned but the set was still used for filming the first half.
+It was hastily written by The Daleks’ Master Plan director Douglas Camfield – and was meant to be a direct cross-over special, with Z-Cars (a popular Liverpool based 60s cop-show).
+However, this was abandoned but the set was still used – for filming the first half.

 “The Feast Of Steven” has never been that highly thought of and viewed more as a curiosity/oddity.
-International exports of The Daleks’ Master Plan removed “The Feast Of Steven” part 7 altogether.
+International exports of The Daleks’ Master Plan removed “The Feast Of Steven” episode 7 – altogether.

-It does however, stand as the only direct intended Xmas themed special ever attempted in the show’s history – until Nu-Who.
-It is a shame it is currently (and ironically) lost to the annals of time.
+It does however, stand – as the only direct intended Xmas tspecial ever attempted in the classic show’s history – until Nu-Who.
+It is a shame, it is currently (and ironically) lost to the annals of time.